 In the mist of algebraic structures, there are the so-called \textit{curved algebras}.
 The prototype of curved algebras are curved associative algebras.
 These are graded associative algebras $(A, \mu_A)~,$ endowed with a derivation $d$ of degree $-1$ and a distinguished element $\theta$ of degree $-2$ called the \textit{curvature}, such that

-Here, the element $\theta$ is the obstruction for $d$ to square to zero.
-When $\theta$ is non-trivial, this type of algebras do not have homology groups and there is no notion of quasi-isomorphism for them in general.
+Here, the element $\theta$ is the obstruction for the derivation $d$ to square to zero.
+When $\theta$ is non-trivial, this type of algebras do not have underlying homology groups, thus there is no notion of quasi-isomorphism for them in general.
 In these examples, the distinction between homological algebra and the more general concept of homotopical algebra becomes apparent.
 Other examples include curved Lie algebras, curved $\mathcal{A}_\infty$-algebras, curved $\mathcal{L}_\infty$-algebras and so on.
 These types of algebras are playing an increasingly important role in various areas of mathematics: curved $\mathcal{A}_\infty$-algebras in Floer cohomology in symplectic geometry \cite{FOOO7}, curved $\mathcal{L}_\infty$-algebras in derived differential geometry \cite{behrend2021derived}, derived deformation theory \cite{calaque2021lie} and $\mathcal{L}_\infty$-spaces \cite{costello2011geometric}.

-The goal of this foundation article is to settle the operadic calculus to \textit{curved operads}.
-Curved operads appear naturally when one tries to encode types of curved algebras with operad-like structures: to encode the curvature relation $(*)$ at the algebra level, one needs to add a curvature to operads themselves.
-Working with curved operads forces the underlying category to be the category of pre-differential graded modules (graded modules with a degree $-1$ endomorphism).
-So we start be settling the basic properties related to this new framework.
-In order develop the algebraic side of curved operad calculus, we introduce the notion of a curved operadic bimodule and develop the subsequent theory.
+\textbf{Main results.} The goal of this foundational article is to settle the operadic calculus for \textit{curved operads}.
+Curved operads appear naturally when one tries to encode types of curved algebras with operad-like structures: to encode the curvature relation $(*)$ at the algebra level, one needs to add a curvature on the operad level.
+Working with curved operads forces the underlying category to be the category of pre-differential graded (pdg) modules, which are given by graded modules with a degree $-1$ endomorphism.
+So we start by settling the basic properties related to this new framework.
+In order to develop the algebraic side of the curved operadic calculus, we introduce the notion of a curved operadic bimodule and we develop the subsequent theory.
 There are obstructions to this generalization: the "free algebra" over a curved operad does not, in general, satisfy the curvature relation.
 This implies that a curved operad is not a "naive" curved left module over herself.
 Nevertheless, we develop the theory of curved bimodules for curved operads.
 This allows us to construct universal functors between the categories of curved algebras.
 For instance, we construct for the first time the universal curved enveloping algebra for curved Lie algebras and the universal curved enveloping $\mathcal{A}_\infty$-algebra for curved $\mathcal{L}_\infty$-algebras.